norman-lab-msk/PORTAL/README.md

 ## Overview

 This is not a general-purpose software package, but specific analysis code developed for our manuscript.
-The scripts process dual-guide CRISPR screen data with:
+The scripts process PORTAL screen data with:
 - Clonal barcoding to track lineages
 - Dual transcriptional reporters (identity + reporter)
-- Pairwise genetic interaction analysis
+- Pairwise genetic interaction analysis in dual-guide screens
 - Hierarchical clustering and complex/cluster recall

 ## System Requirements